 This section must be read in conjunction with Section 9 of this act, which protects good faith transferees of property who give value.
 Thus, good faith transferees for value will be protected by Section 9 of this act, such that a spouse's claim for bad faith management would solely be cognizable against the other spouse.
 If, however, one spouse improperly donates or transfers property to which this act applies to a third person who is not in good faith, equitable relief against a third person may, in the discretion of the court, be available to the spouse whose rights are impaired.
 After all, improper gifts of community property by one spouse are generally voidable as against a third person in community property jurisdictions.
 See, e.g., Polk v.
 Polk, 39 Cal.
 Rptr.
 824 (App.
 1964); Wisc.
 Stat. § 766.70; La.
 Civ.
 Code art.
 2353; Mezey v.
 Fioramonti, 65 P.2d 980 (Ariz.
 App.
 2003); Uniform Marital Property Act § 6(b).
 Section 8.
-Right of Surviving Spouse, Heir, Beneficiary, or Creditor

-- (a) With respect to property to which this [act] applies, the surviving spouse of the decedent may assert a claim for relief under the following rules: - (1) In a probate proceeding, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a claim, the personal representative is not

-- 1 liable for failing to apply this [act].
+Right of a Surviving Spouse, Heir, Beneficiary, or Creditor (a) With respect to rights under this [act] property to which this [act] applies, the surviving spouse of the decedent may assert a claim for relief under the following rules: (1) If a personal representative of the decedent is appointed, In a probate proceeding, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a elaimdemand, the personal representative may distribute the assets of the decedent's estate without personal liability for a spouse's claim under this [act]. is not liable for failing to apply this [act].
+(2) If no personal representative is appointed or if the surviving spouse fails to

-- 2 (2) In the absence of a probate proceeding, a surviving spouse must commence an 3 action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three

-- 4 years] after the death of the decedent.
+(2) If no personal representative is appointed or if the surviving spouse fails to make a timely demand.
+In the absence of a probate proceeding, a surviving spouse must commence an action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three years] after the death of the decedent.